-Patio season is all year long in L.A. and it demands to be enjoyed!
+Patio season is all year long in L.A. and it demands to be enjoyed.
 While heading to a lush rooftop towering above the bustling city is a perfect way to soak up the sun, these outdoor havens can offer a little variation to your summer in the city.
-From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best spots for al fresco dining in L.A. right now.
+From gorgeous ocean views to vivid refuges filled with plants and fairy lights, here are the best patios for outdoor dining in L.A. right now.